Tajči

 Tatjana Cameron (/sh/; born on 1 July 1970), known professionally as Tajči (/ˈtaɪtʃi/ TY-chee, /hr/), is a Croatian singer, television show host, published author and blogger, who now lives in the United States.

+On 10 October 2025, she appeared on the Balkanskom Unicom show in Serbia where she discussed her experience with being raped during the height of her popularity in the region of Yugoslavia.
+She also shared how she contemplated suicide after and almost jumped off a cliff with her car.